Nonperturbative Resummation of Divergent Time-Local Generators: Feynman Disentanglement Theorem

 Since $\delta L(t)=O(\lambda^2)$, expansion to $O(\lambda^2)$ gives

 Inserting the factor $e^{L_0 t}$ into the integral and comparing with Eq.~\eqref{Eq:PeresC}, we identify the correction $\mathbf C_{\text{ex}}(t)$ to accuracy $O(\lambda^2)$ as

-The singularity of the map can make the norm \(\|L_{\text{ex}}(t)\|\) very large, but does not produce a corresponding growth of the dynamical map.
-Consequently the correction \(\mathbf C_{\text{ex}}(t)\) also remains finite.
-The time integral in Eq.~\eqref{Eq:CsolutionEX} suppresses the divergence of \(L_{\text{ex}}(t)\) because the growth directions of the generator are weighted by the contractive Davies semigroup.
-It would therefore be incorrect to interpret the integral as a regularization of the generator.
-Rather, the forward semigroup action compensates the singular growth and reconstructs the second-order contribution to the dynamical map.
+The loss of invertibility of the dynamical map can make the norm \(\|L_{\rm ex}(t)\|\) arbitrarily large, but does not produce a corresponding growth of the dynamical map, which remains perfectly regular~\cite{Chru2010}.
+Consequently, \(\mathbf C_{\rm ex}(t)\) remains finite.
+The time integral in Eq.~\eqref{Eq:CsolutionEX} suppresses the divergence of \(L_{\rm ex}(\tau)\) because its action is weighted by the contractive Davies semigroup $e^{L_0\tau}$.
+The forward semigroup action restricts the late-time dynamics to a reduced domain near the stationary state.
+Within this domain, only those components of the divergent generator that affect the approach to the stationary state contribute to the evolution, while components that leave this behavior unchanged become redundant.

+We now make the crucial step.
+The preceding discussion establishes the exact generator need only be characterized through its action on an asymptotically shrinking neighborhood of stationary state.
+This observation motivates the following asymptotic reduction.

-We now make the crucial step: the same contractive mechanism applies when $L_{\mathrm{ex}}(t)$ is replaced by the partially resummed generator $L(t)$.
-What appears as an exponentially growing correction in the generator produces only a small contribution to the resulting map.
+We assume that the same contractive mechanism remains operative when the exact generator $L_{\rm ex}(t)$ is replaced by the partially resummed generator $L(t)$.
 This motivates defining an approximate map through

-The net map is then written as $e^{L_0 t}+\mathbf{C}(t)$, where the integral disentangles the map from the singular growth of the approximate generator.
+The net map is then written as $e^{L_0 t}+\mathbf{C}(t)$, where the integral disentangles the map from the divergent behavior of the approximate generator.
 To avoid repeated terminology, we refer to this map interchangeably as the \emph{reconstructed} or \emph{disentangled} map.

-In Eq.~\eqref{Eq:Csolution}, the exponentially large deviations of the generator from \(L_0\) are increasingly suppressed by the semigroup contraction as time progresses beyond \(t_L\).
-By contrast, for times of order \(t\lesssim t_L\), where \(\|L(t)-L_0\|\) is still decreasing, the growing modes appear only as weak effects and are only partially suppressed by the contractive dynamics.
-As a result, the disentangled map effectively provides an analytic continuation of the resummed TCL generator, anchored in the growing modes visible in the time window where the cumulant construction remains controlled.
-The corresponding reconstructed generator is then obtained by taking the logarithmic derivative.
+The latter name reflects its derivation from the disentangling theorem discussed above.

 Note that the result in Eq.~\eqref{Eq:Csolution} is nonperturbative because the truncation applies only to the disentanglement step, not to the generator \(L(t)\), which is partially resummed and contains nested contributions from all orders of the interaction.
 Numerical results in this paper were obtained by solving the reconstruction equation